open-policy-agent/opa/docs/content/opa-1.md

 The `--v1-compatible` flag is currently supported on the following commands:

+* `bench`: requires modules to be compatible with OPA v1.0 syntax.
 * `build`: requires modules to be compatible with OPA v1.0 syntax.
 * `check`*: requires modules to be compatible with OPA v1.0 syntax.
 * `eval`: requires modules to be compatible with OPA v1.0 syntax.